junlapong/FakeSmtp.NET/readme.md

 ##Usage

 FakeSmtp is very easy to use, just double click the executable or run it from a command line.
-There are no command line options.
+By default, emails are formatted in HTML and written to disk.

+To use FakeSmtp purely from the console and prevent files from being written to disk, use the `--no-files` command line argument.

 The tool listens on port 25 for email messages.